A/B testing

 This should be done at the end of the evaluation as the cut-off will vary per project/use case and will not be known before launching it.
 You can draw the distribution of 3 purchases and their total amount and decide what the cut-off should be based on this.

-Time-Saving Note: You want to avoid filtering out every dashboard component.
-To do that, create a filter directly in the AB test segmentation.
+Avoid filtering out every dashboard component.
+To do that, create a filter directly in the A/B test segmentation.
 If you have a set of filters that you always use to exclude customers from evaluations, create a global segmentation that includes all of these filters.
 This means adding one condition in each review's customer filter instead of all of them.

 In some cases, your use case may be hurting the website.
 It can make such a negative impact that the results will not improve by the end of the predetermined testing period.